How to Treat Bumblefoot / Pododermatitis in Guinea Pigs

 Manuka Honey, Betadine, Antibiotics, Daily Soaks and Bandage Changes

 - Oral antibiotics 2 daily for or three weeks depending on how fast the healing is going.
-We recommend Enrofloxacin (Baytril) or Bactrim (sulfamethoxazole) It may be super helpful to get your vet to do a culture to make sure you are prescribed the correct antibiotic for the particular bacteria you are dealing with.
+We recommend Enrofloxacin (Baytril) or Sulfamethoxazole (Bacrtrim).
+It may be super helpful to get your vet to do a culture to make sure you are prescribed the correct antibiotic for the particular bacteria you are dealing with.

 - Soak in a 25% Betadine and 75% warm water mix for 10 minutes.
-You want to do this 2x daily for the 1st week, 1 x daily for the 2nd week and every other day or the 3rd week if still needed.
+You want to do this 2x daily for the 1st week, once daily for the 2nd week, and every other day or the 3rd week if still needed.

 - Change bandage every after soak.

 There is no guarantee that the great result we had with Julius will be the same for all guinea pigs.
-This is a very stubborn affliction that usually becomes a life long issue.
-Paws will often remain swollen and not ever go back to normal, so even after treatment you must be vigilant to prevent re-occurrence and make sure to switch bedding to nice soft footing, there are special cage liners for sale.
+This is a very stubborn affliction that usually becomes a lifelong issue.
+Paws will often remain swollen and not ever go back to normal, so even after treatment you must be vigilant to prevent recurrence.
+Make sure to switch bedding to nice soft footing, there are special cage liners for sale.
 Just a fleece blanket without absorbent padding is not enough.